ScrippsPipkinLab/ATAC-seqPipeline/README.md

 `git clone https://github.com/ScrippsPipkinLab/ATAC-seqPipeline.git`

 __Usage:__

-Sample metadata is entered into a simple txt file with the following columns: \
+Sample metadata is entered into a simple tab-delimited text file.
+Make sure to include the below columns in the correct order.
+See core/exp122_ssheet.txt for a template.

 1. SampleName
 Unique sample name.
 Must be different for each replicate of each sample.
 Set this to Sample_ReplicateNumber when in doubt.
 2. Read1 \